hyperledger/caliper/docs/vNext/Writing_Connectors.md

     }
 ```

-Connectors are exposed by connector-factories that are used to create instances of the connector class for use by Caliper master and worker processes.
+Connectors are exposed by connector-factories that are used to create instances of the connector class for use by Caliper manager and worker processes.

 ```javascript
     'use strict';